 He scored his 36th goal of the Premier League season (and his 52nd overall at club level in 2022-23) with his strike in Man City’s 3-0 win over Everton on 14 May 2023, becoming the first English top-flight player to surpass 35 goals in a single campaign since Ron Davies in 1966-67 (37).

-Four hat-tricks have been scored by Haaland to contribute towards his 36-goal tally – the only player to score more trebles in a single Premier League season was Alan Shearer (five) in 1995-96.
+Four hat-tricks were been scored by Haaland to contribute towards his 36-goal tally – the only player to score more trebles in a single Premier League season was Alan Shearer (five) in 1995-96.

 Alan Shearer 1994-95 (34 goals)

 Alan Shearer scored 31 goals in 1993-94 but it wasn’t enough to seal the Premier League’s Golden Boot.
 That went to Andrew Cole (see below) but both men represented up-and-coming clubs looking to damage Manchester United’s gleaming new hegemony at the top of English football.
 Shearer would not only score more goals than Cole in 1994-95 but he would also fire his Blackburn Rovers team to their first league championship since 1914.